 The idea of ‘putting on’ an element of God’s Spirit like a piece of clothing has never been that compelling of an idea to me, but recently, I ponder the above 1 Peter 3 verse — let your adornment be the hidden person of the heart, with the imperishable quality of a gentle and quiet spirit, which is precious in the sight of God — and its importance all but screams.

-This series is for women to share what they are learning to spiritually clothe themselves with, how they choose to adorn their heart, and what they choose to put on because of their desire to be precious in God’s sight.
+This series is for women to share what they are learning to spiritually clothe themselves with, how they choose to adorn their heart, and what they choose to put on because of their desire to be precious in God’s sight and part of His Kingdom.